ericmakesstuff/laravel-server-monitor/README.md

 php artisan monitor:run
 ```

-You can run just certain monitors at a time:
+You can run only certain monitors at a time:

 ``` bash
 php artisan monitor:run DiskUsage